• Mickey Hot Springs features scalding temperatures, steam, and fragile ground surface

 Bacteria is Responsible for Colors

 Living in hot springs, thermophilic microorganisms form separate colonies - microbial mats.
 Their distributions strongly depend on the water temperature.
-Bright colors around edges of the hot springs and along the channels are the result of the presence of various bacteria with different ratio of chlorophyll and carotenoids.
+Bright colors around the edges of the hot springs and along the channels are the result of the presence of various bacteria with different ratios of chlorophyll and carotenoids.

 The green and yellow rings are formed at temperatures below 165°F (74°C) by cyanobacteria Synechococcus.
 Chlorophyll is the primary pigment responsible for green hues.

-The orange band is cooler, below 150°F (65°C).
-It contains both green chlorophyll pigments and carrot-colored carotenoids (Synechococcus and Chloroflexus bacteria).
+The orange band is colder, below 150°F (65°C).
+It contains green chlorophyll pigments and carrot-colored carotenoids (Synechococcus and Chloroflexus bacteria).

 Mickey Hot Springs | Facts